dimgerasimou/dwm/README.md

 The config.h is not deleted each build and must be deleted manualy for the changes on config.def.h to take effect.

-Moreover the `install.sh` can be used aids with the whole installation.
+Moreover the `install.sh` can be used to aid with the whole installation.
 Builds dwm and copies all neccesary scripts in the proper places.

 ## Patches